callumhutchinson/portfolio/README.md

-A repository used to showcase various programming assignments.
+A repository used to showcase various data analysis, data scraping and general programming projects.